-PMBOK® Guide 6th Edition is Coming!
+PMBOK® Sixth Edition is Here!
 What Project Managers Should Know

 The exam is not about the PMBOKⓇ Guide, but the guide does influence the exam a lot.
 Here’s what to expect, and what you could see as impacts to the exam as a result of the updated 6th edition.

 A chapter has been added that talks about what Project Management Leadership means, and PMI’s expectations of a project management leader.
 The new edition also reviews competencies and skills that project management professionals must possess.
 This makes sense, considering that we’ve seen the Exam Content Outline introduce this throughout the last few years, and it was a logical step to bring it into the guide.

 Effective leadership is mentioned in the 5th edition but is now being consolidated into one section.
 Consider this as a continuation of PMI’s message—a call to action that Project Management has three components that aspiring professionals need to continually develop: technical project management, business acumen, and leadership.

 Preparing for your PMP® Certification?
 Take this Practice Test to learn where you stand.